-- 1. In the Camera or Drawing view, press two fingers a short distance from each other. - 2.
-Do one of the following: - To pan the view, drag your two fingers in any direction, keeping both fingers at the same distance from each other.
+1. In the Camera or Drawing view, press two fingers a short distance from each other.

+• To pan the view, drag your two fingers in any direction, keeping both fingers at the same distance from each other.

 • To zoom in, drag your two fingers away from each other.